Eliasyoussef47/Configs/README.md

 The json file(s) is saved in AppData/Local/{YourAppName} and there is currently no way to change that.

-**If you have any questionS you can post them in the discussions section.**
+**If you have any questions you can post them in the discussions section.**

 # How to use